 Why Iliana sought a natural treatment for her interstitial cystitis

 “It’s horrible,” she told her new doctor, sharing all that the condition had taken from her, from her social life to her career.
 Iliana couldn’t even join her husband for long drives on the weekends, as the vibration made her bladder pain worse.

 Luckily, the doctor identified the cause of Iliana’s new symptoms, but the news was dire: The medicine that was helping her bladder was also elevating her liver enzymes.
 “You need to stop this drug immediately,” the doctor warned.
 But when, at a loss for solutions, he recommended removing Iliana’s bladder, she knew she needed another option.
 That can’t happen, she resolved.
 I have to find another way!

-Desperate for help, Iliana reached out to the Interstitial Cystitis Association (ICA), where a patient advocate suggested she try concentrated aloe pills.
-The plant extract is packed with pain-relieving, anti-inflammatory, compounds and increases the body’s production of glycosaminoglycan molecules that help the bladder lining repair itself.
+Desperate for help, Iliana reached out to the Interstitial Cystitis Association (ICA).
+A patient advocate there suggested she try concentrated aloe pills.
+The plant extract is packed with anti-inflammatory compounds.
+Plus, it increases the body’s production of glycosaminoglycan that help the bladder lining repair itself.

 After thousands of dollars spent on medication and medical tests, Iliana was elated to find that the aloe capsules made her IC symptoms virtually disappear.
 Today, she takes two capsules a day and has been able to live a full life.
-“I went from not being able to leave my house to driving, socializing and exercising again!” the 58-year-old beams.
-“I’ve even become a patient advocate for the ICA — it’s amazing to have my health back and be able to help others too!”
+“I went from not being able to leave my house to driving, socializing and exercising again!” the 61-year-old beams.
+“I’ve even become a patient advocate for the ICA.
+It’s amazing to have my health back and be able to help others too!”